brunoasm/usnps_to_nexus/README.md

 ## Output
 The program outputs a nexus file to the directory in which it is called, with same base name as input file.
 Sample names will contain populations if a population file is provided.

 If any alignment column has more than 2 alleles, a warning is given and this column is ommited from output.
+The same happens for monomorphic sites.

 The most frequent allele in a column is coded as 0, the other allele as 2 and heterozygotes as 1.
 Ns and -s are converted to ? in the output.